numcommand/num/doc/functions.md

 #### trimean (TODO)

 The trimean.
-The advantage of using the trimean, instead of the mean, is the trimean is robust to outliers.
+The advantage of using the trimean vs. the mean: the trimean is robust to outliers.
 The trimean equals (quartile-1 + 2 * median + quartile-3) / 4.

     echo "1 2 4" | num trimean